LionelRohner/JAVA-Exercises/README.md

 # JAVA-Exercises

-Exercises for the Lecture "Programmierung 1".
+Exercises of a JAVA Lecture.